bitifet/pasar/README.md

     - .json
     - .html
     - .csv
-    - ....
+    - (more comming soon...)

-  * Easy access to self explanation (adding '/help' to each url).
+  * Easy access to self explanation (adding '/help' to each url) and fully automated help index.

-  * Internally reusable: API function implementation can easily make use of othre functions.
+  * Internally reusable: API function implementation can easily make use of other functions.

   * Input and Output mapping functions.
 (TODO)